curl/everything-curl/building-source.md

 generated so there's no need to store them in git.

 So, if you want to build curl from git you need to generate some of those files yourself before you can build.
-On Linux and unix systems, do this by running `./buildconf` and on Windows you run `buildconf.bat`.
+On Linux and Unix systems, do this by running `./buildconf` and on Windows you run `buildconf.bat`.

 ## On Linux and Unix-like systems